stjudecloud/workflows/style-guide.md

   - In addition, the `description` key of deprecated tasks should start with `**[DEPRECATED]**`
     - These two rules allow for a task's deprecated status to be communicated in multiple ways, ensuring no user misses the notice
 - Deprecated tasks should be placed at the end of their file
+- While WDL allows embedded scripts in the `command` block sections, this repository requires scripts (e.g. R, Python) to be separate and placed in the `scripts` folder.
+The relevant Docker image build for your task should then include the script during the build so the task can access it.
+This separation of concerns improves the developer experience by improving syntax highlighting in the WDL document and enabling linting and formatting checks for the scripting languages.